-3.2.1 Results for Linear and Tafel Polarization
+3.2.1 Linear and Tafel Polarization

 Linear and Tafel Polarization measure the current response when a small voltage scan is applied relative to the OCP.
 Values for the corrosion potential E{Cor} , corrosion current I{Cor} and corrosion resistance R{Cor} are extracted.
-These data permit estimation of the Steady State time-rates for base metal recession depth utilizing Faraday's law, the Stern-Geary method and Butler-Volmer's equations.
+These data permit estimation of the Steady State time-rates for base metal recession utilizing Faraday's law, the Stern-Geary method and Butler-Volmer's equations.
 Also, with application of special estimation techniques developed uniquely for these studies, time-rates for passive oxide thickness growth can also be derived.
-A couple of test runs from the Elgiloy evaluations are given in Figures 5 and 6 as examples of the Linear and Tafel analyses conducted in this study.
+Figures 5 and 6 give specific examples representative of the Linear and Tafel polarization test runs conducted during the X750 evaluation.